chaiNNer-org/chaiNNer/README.md

 If you have an AMD or Intel GPU that supports NCNN however, chaiNNer now supports NCNN inference.
 You can use any existing NCNN .bin/.param model files (only ESRGAN-related SR models have been tested), or use chaiNNer to convert a PyTorch model to ONNX, and then convert that to NCNN (via convertmodel.com).
 Conversion straight from PyTorch to NCNN may come in the future, however I currently have no easy way of doing this.

+For Nvidia GPUs, ONNX is also an option to be used.
+ONNX will use CPU mode on non-Nvidia GPUs, similar to PyTorch.

 ## Model Architecture Support

 chaiNNer currently supports a limited amount of neural network architectures.
 More architectures will be supported in the future.